On Systole, Kissing Number and Volume of Arithmetic Manifolds: Arithmetic Fuchsian groups

 Straightforward computations show that $\varphi$ is an injective $\Q$-algebras homomorphism, and that

-Following the previous section\footnote{In general, for $A_{a,b}(\Z)$ it is easier to take the coefficients lying in $\Z$ instead that in $\Z/2$ as in $\SL_2(\Z)$.
+Following the previous section\footnote{In general, for $A_{a,b}(\Z)$ it is easier to take the coefficients lying in $\Z$ instead of in $\frac{1}{2}\Z$ as in $\SL_2(\Z)$.
 This difference is compensated by the commensurability condition.}, let